Seals and sunsets: The best things to do in Alonissos, Greece

 Scuba dive to a shipwreck

 The protected waters of the marine park have some brilliant diving and snorkelling.
-But as well as wildlife-spotting, there are also shipwrecks hidden beneath the surface.
+As well as wildlife-spotting, there are also shipwrecks hidden below the surface.
 The area was on the crossroads of ancient trading routes, making it a magnet for pirates.

 Explore Patitiri